Prag8855/aab/content/guides/freelance-visa.md

 If you can't apply in Germany, you must [apply in your country](#how-to-apply-in-your-country).

-Usually, you can't start working before you get your freelance visa.[^35] You might wait a few months with no income.
+Usually, you can't start working before you get your freelance visa.[^35] Some people do it anyway.
+You might wait a few months with no income.
 It's cheaper and safer if you [apply in your country](#how-to-apply-in-your-country), then come to Germany when you are allowed to work.

 **Need help?** An [immigration lawyer](/guides/english-speaking-lawyers-berlin) or a [relocation consultant](/guides/relocation-agency-in-berlin) can take care of everything.
 It costs 500€ to 2,000€.[^45] It's a [tax-deductible](/glossary/steuerlich%20absetzbar) expense.